Bill Sheils: Career

 Sheils first worked on the Victoria County History in Gloucestershire before joining the University of York as an archivist at the Borthwick Institute in 1973 where he worked on the post-medieval collections until 1988.
 He then taught nineteenth- and twentieth-century social and economic history, and subsequently early modern religious and social history with a specialism in Britain.
 Sheils retired from teaching in 2011 to become a full-time researcher.

 Sheils has written extensively for the Journal of Ecclesiastical History, as well as contributing to the Economic History Review, The Sixteenth Century Journal, and Northern History.

 In 2012, Sheils was the recipient of a festschrift, Getting Along?
 Religious Identities and Confessional Relations in Early Modern England - Essays in Honour of Professor W. J. Sheils (St. Andrews Studies in Reformation History, Ashgate, 2012), edited by Adam Morton and Nadine Lewycky.

-His work focuses on the religious and social history of Great Britain and Ireland in the post-Reformation period, with particular emphasis on local context and inter-demonitional relations.
+His work focuses on the religious and social history of Great Britain and Ireland in the post-Reformation period, with particular emphasis on local context and inter-denominational relations.
 He has also written extensively on the history of York and Yorkshire since 1500.

 He was Provost of Goodricke College from 1983 to 1995, and was Head of Department of History from 2008 to 2011 prior to his retirement.